-- Individuals may only apply for the award a maximum of three times; if an individual receives the award, they are no longer eligible to apply.
+- Individuals may only apply for the award a maximum of two times; if an individual receives the award, they are no longer eligible to apply in future rounds.

-- An individual shall be considered for the award if they meet the above criteria and submits the following documents by March 1 of each year:
+- An individual shall be considered for the award if they meet the above criteria and submit the following documents by March 1 of each year: